ChristianPalmiero/Windowed-Register-File/README.md

 Writing and reading to/from memory is not our concern.
 Finally, no controller is written here.

-A 64-entry register file with 32-bit registers is synthesized with Synopsys Design Compiler and the design is mapped on a 0.045 μm library.
+A 64-entry register file with 32-bit registers has been synthesized with Synopsys Design Compiler and the design has been mapped on a 0.045 μm library.